sudipbiswas1224/AI-Resume-Builder/server/note.md

 -- connect mongoDB with server
 -- create userModel
 -- create controller for user
--- create routes for user
- -- take all the input from req.body
+    -- different functions for user registration and login -- take all the input from req.body
     -- check if any input is empty or not
     -- check if user already exists
     -- create new user
     -- hash the password using bcrypt
     -- create jsonwebtoken
+-- create auth middleware
+-- create endpoints for user registration and login

+-- create the resume model
- --
+-- create controller for resume